majormoses/fabric/README.md

 Usage
 ======
 When running interactively and in directory you cloned/downloaded to you can run fab -l (el not 1).
-If you are not in the same directory you will need to specify the location of the fabfile via faf -f PATH/TO/FABFILE.py -l (el not 1).
+If you are not in the same directory you will need to specify the location of the fabfile via fab -f PATH/TO/FABFILE.py -l (el not 1).

-This should output should contain the list of functions you can run via fabric and will look simialr to:
+This should output should contain the list of functions you can run via fabric and will look similar to:

+fab -l
 Available commands:

-    addLocalAdmin
-    all_internal_servers
-    auth_host
-    backUpAllVMs
+    addLocalAdmin         creates a new local admin,
+    all_internal_servers  array of all internal servers
+    backUpAllVMs          will backup VM's returned by getListofVMs() backUpVM              backs up a single VM with uuid=/UUID/OF/VM and xs_name=/NAME/OF/VM configEth0            reconfigs eth0 from synamic to static) config_host           This is a string with your management server createBackUpDirs      creates backup dirs on xen SR with the tag backup-sr delLocalAdmin         deletes the local_admin specified on command line getListOfVMs          gets a list of all VM's in a xen pool ldapClientConfig      installs/configures ldap clients based on template nameMyServer          rename the server based on user input, pingHost              pings a host let you know results rotateBackUps         rotates and deletes backups with retention policy: syncOpsKeys           syncs user ops SSH keys from config_host syncRootKeys          syncs all of roots ssh
+    syncUserKeys          syncs the user supplied SSH keys from config_host xen_servers           list of all xen servers (ip/dns),

+The output is multi line and truncated... to see more useful info try something like:

-    backUpVM
+fab -d backUpVM
-    configEth0
-    createBackUpDirs
-    delLocalAdmin
-    getListOfVMs
-    ldapClientConfig
-    nameMyServer
-    pingHost
-    rotateBackUps
-    syncOpsKeys
-    syncRootKeys
-    syncUserKeys
-    xen_servers
+Displaying detailed information for task 'backUpVM':

+    backs up a single VM with uuid=/UUID/OF/VM and xs_name=/NAME/OF/VM using the follwoing methodology:
+    	1) checks and ejects dvd from vm if neccessary
+    	2) takes snapshot of VM
+    	3) removes any longering copies
+    	4) backup vm from snapshot
+    	5) fixes permissions
+    	6) deletes snapshot we created...we are not slobs

+    Arguments: uuid, xs_name

 To run a function with options try something like: fab -H HOSTNAME/IP/HOST-DEFINED(defined in fabfile)  function:option='WHAT/YOUR/VARIABLE/SHOULD/EQUAL'

-In order to get a better description you can run fab -d FUNCTION/NAME

-This will show something like this: fab -d pingHost
-Displaying detailed information for task 'pingHost':

-    This will ping a host
-    Arguments: ip